 - aquarium gravel,

-I used a combination of succulents and Himalaya mix potted plants from Ikea.
-At $3.99 each, they’re a real bargain and I was grateful to be able to find them at this time of year!
+I’m using a combination of succulents and Himalaya mix potted plants from Ikea.
+At $3.99 each, they’re a real bargain and I’m grateful to find them this time of year!

-I used 5 bottles for my hanging garden, but you could make as many as you like.
+Although I use 5 bottles for my hanging garden, you can make as many as you like.
 When the weather gets better outdoors, they would make a great hanging screen on a massive scale too!

-To start, remove the lable from the soda bottle.
-I used the lable to cut out a rectangular piece measuring 5 1/4″ x 3″.
-I folded the lable in half lengthwise and marked the centre of each side.
+To start, remove the label from the soda bottle.
+Use the label to cut out a rectangular piece measuring 5 1/4″ x 3″.
+I folded the label in half lengthwise and marked the centre of each side.

-I applied the lable back onto the bottle through the middle of where it was glued.
-I found that with the combination of the glue residue and static cling, my particular lable stuck really well.
+Apply the label back onto the bottle through the middle of where it was glued.
+I found that with the combination of the glue residue and static cling, my particular label stuck really well.

 Mark the four corners with the black marker and measure out no less than 5/16″ from the centre on each side and place two more dots on the bottle.

-Remove the lable.
-Apply two pieces of masking tape to a metal ruler and place on the bottle lining up two of the dots you marked with the black marker.
+Remove the label.
+Then apply two pieces of masking tape to a metal ruler and place on the bottle lining up two of the dots you marked with the black marker.
 The metal ruler should be placed on the outside of the line you’re going to cut – it will give you a cleaner line when using the wood burner.